fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 Vision evaluation
 ~~~~~~~~~~~~~~~~~

-Vision used BF16, ``T=4``, 1000 classes, and cached all-zero 224 x 224 synthetic
+The historical curves below used BF16, ``T=4``, 1000 classes, and a cached
-images.
-This input measures dense-execution throughput and memory only; its
-loss and accuracy are not model-quality metrics.
+all-zero 224 x 224 synthetic image.
+Current benchmark runs must instead pass
+``--cifar10-data`` or ``--data`` for a fixed real-image subset; the seeded-random
+default is only a smoke workload.
+Do not mix historical and replacement points.
 The non-PP SEW-ResNet34 per-rank grid is
 ``16, 32, 64, 96, 128, 192, 256, 384, 512, 768, 1024``; Spikformer-S stops
 between 384 and 1024 according to OOM.
 PP4 fixes K=4.
 The SEW-ResNet34 L grid is